soverenio/docs/docs/getting-started/quick-start.md

             kubectl -n ${NAMESPACE:?} create serviceaccount soveren-digger

-    6. Bind the created service account to the viewing role:
+    6. Grant viewing rights to the created service account so that it could discover information about the request source and other details available from Kubernetes:

             kubectl create clusterrolebinding soveren-digger-view --clusterrole=view --serviceaccount=${NAMESPACE:?}:soveren-digger